 We want your experience to be one of trusted guidance from professionals whose ultimate goal is your success in creating a loving family.
-We have spent a great deal of time and care in evaluating the many IVF and surrogacy programs available in Ukraine.
+We have spent a great deal of time and care in evaluating the many IVF and surrogacy programs available in Ukraine and The Republic of Georgia.
 The ones we have selected have met our strict standards of excellence.
-We think it is important to note that not every clinic is created equal and you should be wary of clinics in Ukraine offering prices that seem too good to be true.
+We think it is important to note that not every clinic is created equal and you should be wary of clinics abroad offering prices that seem too good to be true.
 Many of those clinics we have rejected for reasons either due to questionable business practices, sub-par medical practices and standards or safety concerns – just as in the U.S. not every doctor and/or clinic is perfect or even good.
 This is why we, as an agency, have chosen to work with just a handful of doctors and clinics we feel share the same ethics and standards of care we embrace.
-When considering whether or not to work with a surrogacy clinic in Ukraine, we consider everything we would consider when looking at a clinic in the U.S.: success rates, modern facilities, lab and medical protocols, adherence to ASRM (American Society of Reproductive Medicine) and ESHRE (European society for human reproduction and embryology) guidelines, and general transparency.
+When considering whether or not to work with a surrogacy clinic in another country, we consider everything we would consider when looking at a clinic in the U.S.: success rates, modern facilities, lab, and medical protocols, adherence to ASRM (American Society of Reproductive Medicine) and ESHRE (European society for human reproduction and embryology) guidelines, and general transparency.

 What most people don’t know when they’re researching these clinics is that most of the births take place in public hospitals.
 Why is this important and why should it matter to intended parents?